hackclub/hackclub/workshops/quotes_generator/README.md

 ![Preview window](https://cloud-1ugc07d1z.vercel.app/0image.png)

 Basically, we'll be making an API request to a url which will return us a json of quotes and their authors.
-Then we'll store this data in a state using `useState` so we can re-render our component whenever it changes.
+Then we'll store this data in a state using the `useState` hook so we can re-render our component whenever it changes.

 The url where we will make the request is - `https://type.fit/api/quotes`.

-If you open this link in the browser, you'll see a json file!
+If you open this link in the browser, you'll see a json file full of quotes!

 Let's start working with it.